 TRANSLATION FROM AND INTO ITALIAN

-The Italian language, beautiful in sound, official language in the EU, Italy, Switzerland, San Marino, Vatican City, the Order of Malta, the region of Istria (Croatia), and in the cities of Capodistria-Koper, Isola d ‘Istria-Izola and Piran-Pirano (Slovenia).
-Only in the peninsula it has sixty million speakers, but it has been estimated worldwide that the amount rises to nearly to one hundred five million.
-Italian immigrants have spread to several countries, being the most influential have been the United States, Australia, Argentina, Brazil, Uruguay, Venezuela, Canada and Germany.
+The Italian language, beautiful in sound, is an official language in the EU, Italy, Switzerland, San Marino, Vatican City, the Order of Malta, the region of Istria (Croatia), and in the cities of Capodistria-Koper, Isola d ‘Istria-Izola and Piran-Pirano (Slovenia).
+Only in the peninsula it has sixty million speakers, but it has been estimated that the amount rises to nearly one hundred five million worldwide.
+Italian immigrants have spread to several countries, the most influenced having been the United States, Australia, Argentina, Brazil, Uruguay, Venezuela, Canada and Germany.

 The Italian language was imposed by the Italian government as its official language in order to be the unifying element of their people.
 It is a Romance language of the Indo-European family.
 It is the heir to Latin, therefore it has evolved with many dialects and other unique features.

 Northern Italy has Gallo-Italian dialects which are closely related to the French language.